deepomicslab/DeepHost/README.md

 ### Meta data processing
 If the phages are digging from the metagenome, we provide a pipeline to use the bacterial genomes to increase the prediction accuracy.

 First, use Kraken2 to perform taxonomic classification for all the bacterial sequences with the following command.
-Kraken\_DB is the name of the Kraken bacterial database. seq.fasta isthe file contains the sequences assembled from meta sequencing data.
+Kraken\_DB is the name of the Kraken bacterial database.
+Seq.fasta is the file contains the sequences assembled from meta sequencing data.
 ```shell
 kraken2 --db Kraken_DB  --report report_file.txt seq.fasta
 ```